-At the age of 26, he received in Lhasa the title of 'Rab Jiam’ and went to the Gyudmed Monastery where he attended many teachings on Sutra and Tantra and put them into practice.
+At the age of 26, he received in Lhasa the title of 'Rab Jam' and went to the Gyudmed Monastery where he attended many teachings on Sutra and Tantra and put them into practice.
 As a sign of having practiced Tantra continuously during his lifetime, on the firm basis of training in the common path, his body did not become dirty and did not sweat which was an undisputed display of reaching the stage of a 'non-returner'.
 He bore the responsibility for the welfare of the teachings and of sentient beings in Tibet, Bhutan, Mon (in north India), India and Nepal.
-Moreover, he took care of his own monastery, the 'Gaden Jiam Gön Lin’ Serkong monastery, the building as well as its residents, that is situated in Nepal, near the Swayambhunath Stupa.
+Moreover, he took care of his own monastery, the 'Gaden Jiam GönLin' Serkong monastery, the building as well as its residents, that is situated in Nepal, near the Swayambhunath Stupa.

 He passed away while residing there, in the rooms of his monastic residence, in the Tibetan calendar year 2106, the earth sheep of the 16th year cycle, the 18th day of the 9th Tibetan month corresponding to November 1979 of the western calendar, in the following way: even though he did not usually keep all the thankas (religious paintings) in his room formally displayed on the day of his passing away he gave orders to display them all accurately, donned his robes and lay down in the Lion posture of the parinirvana of the Blessed One, thus manifesting the absorption of his form body into the Dharma sphere.

 At that time the supreme Great Throne Holder gave him strict orders to give back his vows of novice and fully ordained monk and urged him to practice Tantra, taking into account many goals and purposes, such as the lengthening of his lifespan, the improvement of his practice and the realization of the welfare of the teachings and of sentient beings.
 He followed his orders, donned lay robes and went to practice in solitary retreat in the most suitable way, without even the smallest attachment to the eight worldly dharmas.

 When he went for an audience with His Holiness the thirteenth Dalai Lama in his rooms he saw the Great Thirteenth reincarnation in the aspect of Avalokiteshvara whose mind rests in its natural state.
 He furthered greatly the benefit of the teachings and of sentient beings in Tibet, Bhutan and Mon (in north India).

-At the age of 64, he was invited to Tashi Lhunpo by the ninth Panchen Lama, Lobsang Thubten Chökyi Nyima, consecrated a statue of Maitreya and gave many teachings to great assemblies of disciples.
+At the age of 64, he was invited to Tashi Lhunpo by the 19th Panchen Lama, Lobsang Thubten Chökyi Nyima, consecrated a statue of Maitreya and gave many teachings to great assemblies of disciples.